HappytheCoder/SubtitleSphere_MacOS_version_Basic/README.md

 ### Installation

-1. Download the installer for your operating system.
+1. Download the installer for your operating system for our official website.
 2. Follow the installation instructions included in the downloaded folder.

 ### Getting Started

-See the [Instructions](https://www.subtitlesphere.com/instructions) page or use the in-app **Help & Tutorials** for walkthroughs and best practices.
+See the [Instructions](https://www.subtitlesphere.com/instructions) page for walkthroughs and best practices.

 ---